 RELATED: Check out these 50+ Fine Motor Activities!

-Connect words to a simple story. (with help)
+- Connect words to a simple story.

 Hands-on alphabet activities are fun to play and easy to set up.
 Don’t miss these other hands-on letter recognition activities.

 As a former educator, I begin with the letters in your child’s name.
 Once the letters in your child’s name are mastered, move into the most commonly used letters.
 For example, T, L, and M will be taught before X and Q. As we talk about each letter, we will also mention the letter name and the sounds the letter makes and pay attention to the design of the letter symbol, looking for curved and straight lines.
 I wrote up everything you need to know about letter recognition for you to have a simple guide to come back to.

 You can teach your kids the alphabet with everyday conversations, regular practice, games, sensory bins, hands-on activities, and lots of play-based learning!